JasonFlair/MedicationTrackr/README.md

 - <a href="https://reactjs.org/" target="_blank">React</a>: React is a JavaScript library for building user interfaces.
 It provides a component-based architecture and efficiently renders and updates UI components, resulting in fast and interactive web applications.
 - <a href="https://flask.palletsprojects.com/" target="_blank">Flask</a>: A micro web framework for Python that provides a solid foundation for building web applications.
 - <a href="https://flask-cors.readthedocs.io/" target="_blank">Flask-Cors</a>: An extension for Flask that simplifies Cross-Origin Resource Sharing (CORS) configuration.
-- <a href="https://flask-httpauth.readthedocs.io/" target="_blank">Flask-HTTPAuth</a>: A Flask extension that provides basic and digest HTTP authentication for routes in your application.
 - <a href="https://flask-login.readthedocs.io/" target="_blank">Flask-Login</a>: An extension for Flask that manages user authentication, including session management and remember me functionality.
 - <a href="https://flask-sqlalchemy.palletsprojects.com/" target="_blank">Flask-SQLAlchemy</a>: An extension for Flask that simplifies database integration with SQLAlchemy, allowing you to interact with databases using Python objects.
 - <a href="https://pythonhosted.org/Flask-Mail/" target="_blank">Flask-Mail</a>: An extension for Flask that provides a simple interface to send email messages from your application.